samueledelia/German_electricity_prices-assignment/README.md

 4. **4_Model_Development.ipynb**
    Develops a **predictive simple model for German electricity prices**:
    - Performs feature engineering, including time-based features, lags, and net demand
-   - Builds a simple linear regression model using a subset of fundamental variables
+   - Builds a simple model using a subset of fundamental variables
    - Evaluates model performance and examines how well it captures peak hour price spikes

 This workflow provides a comprehensive view of the drivers of German electricity prices and demonstrates a simple mean forecasting approach using fundamental market data.